-It examines the role of normative ideas in communication research and asks how we can become clear on our values and purpose, and what we can do to ensure the technologies we create remain aligned with our values.
+The book asks how we can become clear on our values and purpose, and what we can do to ensure the technologies we create remain aligned with the ideals we support.

 Praise for Communication Against Domination